jerodev/php-irc-client/readme.md

     $client->on('names', function (string $channel, string[] $nicks) { });

-Emitted when the server sends a list of nicks for a channels.
+Emitted when the server sends a list of nicks for a channel.
 This happens immediately after joining a channel and on request.

 | Name | Type | Description
 | --- | --- | --- |